'The Darkest Minds' is an uninspired slog of dystopian YA tropes: EW review

 While Ruby bonds with her fellow full-house of super-powered, color-coordinated teens (an Orange, a Blue, a Green, and a Yellow), they attempt to find their way to a compound where — rumor has it — kids can live free, while avoiding Tracers, a.k.a. bounty hunters (although why they can’t just call them bounty hunters is beyond me).
 Right on schedule, a love-triangle develops between Ruby and Liam (Harris Dickinson) and the President’s son, Clancy Gray (Patrick Gibson), whose malevolence is so obviously telegraphed by his frat boy wardrobe and being named “Clancy” that revealing his true nature is less of a spoiler and more of a foregone conclusion.
 On the other hand, we know Liam is our romantic hero, because he is the tallest.

 There is no resolution for any of the story lines haphazardly dangling like electrical wires.
-No villain is defeated, no secrets are explained.
+The central villain is not defeated, main plot points are not untangled.
 When the credits roll, there has been no catharsis for the 90 minutes of movie preceding it, which makes it all feel like a protracted introductory sequence for a sequel that, god willing, will never come.

 At times, the dialogue is so generic and characters so two-dimensional it feels as though this film has contempt for its audiences.
 Product placement means we get several beauty shots of the children’s van’s Nissan logo, as tender and lingering as anything that transpires between the young lovers.
 At one point, a line of dialogue includes the phrase, “Nissan mini-van,” which is likely to elicit a scoff of laughter in a theater near you.
 If you were wondering why Moore’s character might go to so much trouble to save a child she only just met, wonder not.
 “You remind me of a girl I knew.
 I couldn’t help her then,” she reminisces wistfully.
 Nothing more is said of that girl.
 Plot holes wide enough to drive a Nissan mini-van through are stitched together with